River Road landslide removal underway

-The Bismarck County Highway Department today began removing the dirt from the landslide that took place on River Road earlier this week.
+The Burleigh County Highway Department today began removing the dirt from the landslide that took place on River Road earlier this week.

 The department has spotters with horns to alert work crews if there is a sudden movement on the hill to ensure the safety of the workers.